Renal Health Program: Improving Kidney Care for Aboriginal and Torres Strait Islander Communities

 Recently completed projects:

-- Developing a patient-led component of cultural awareness training for renal services in Alice Springs.
+- Developing a patient-led component of cultural awareness training for renal services in Alice Springs (completed May 2017)

-- Systematic review of chronic kidney disease programs
+- Systematic review of chronic disease kidney programs (completed December 2014)

 -